We are excited to share that Vanna Whitney has been promoted to Senior Associate!

 Leddy Maytum Stacy Architects is committed to promoting a just, regenerative future for everyone.
 We perceive the results of the 2016 presidential election as a call to action to re-double our efforts to create environments that benefit all people, their communities and the planet.
 We stand for social equity, for healthy, prosperous communities, and for aggressively addressing climate change.
 We stand with the AIA Committee on the Environment and the California State Legislative Leaders.

-UC Berkeley, and in particular the Jacobs Institute for Design Innovation, has been recognized by the U.S. Department of Energy's Better Business Challenge for its leadership in energy efficiency.
+UC Berkeley, and in particular the Jacobs Institute for Design Innovation, has been recognized by the U.S. Department of Energy's Better Buildings Challenge for its leadership in energy efficiency.
 The program is a part of the Obama Administration's effort to cut energy waste in the nation's university buildings and facilities, and Jacobs Hall exemplifies this principle by enjoying energy savings of 65%, or $41,000, after just five months of operation.

 We are excited to share that we have received a 2016 Marvin Design Award!
 We are honored to be able to share our message with the world, and emphasize the importance of sustainable buildings and making good architecture accessible to everyone.